termux-nethunter

 This guide assumes that Termux has no root access and the only root permissions that exist are those simulated in the installed system.

-For that reason, I added an anti-root fuse to the install script that prevents the installation process if Termux has root access.
+For that reason, I added a safety check to the install script that terminates the installation process if Termux has root access.

 If you don’t mind damaging your device (probably making it unusable) and are ready to get your hands dirty, this section might resonate.

-Disabling the anti-root fuse will require a deeper understanding of the install script and the installation process.
+Disabling the safety check will require a deeper understanding of the install script and the installation process.
 You will need to edit the install script as follows:

 Not very helpful, is it?
-That because this is definitely a bad idea and you are completely liable for any unintended effects of this action.
+That’s because this is definitely a bad idea, and you are completely liable for any unintended effects of this action.

-Just remember, I am mostly lazy and would never implement an anti-root fuse for absolutely no reason.
+Just remember, I am mostly lazy and would never implement a safety check for no reason.

 Contribution